shoeffner/mthesis/src/gaze_library.md

 Gaze provides a flexible data pipeline consisting of multiple pre-defined steps.
-It is possible to add custom steps by altering Gaze's source code in very few places (see SECTION).
+It is possible to add custom steps by altering Gaze's source code in very few places (see @sec:writing-a-custom-pipeline-step).
 Once implemented, the gaze tracker, the pipeline and the pipeline steps can be configured using a +YAML file.

-TODO(shoeffner): Add ref for SECTION

 The software is still very limited and works best with the camera sensor being in the same plane as the screen surface, thus built-in webcams are